mlafleur/mlafleur.github.io/_posts/2014-06-09-hello-azure-my-name-is-pi.md

 ---
-Title: Hello Azure, My Name is Pi
+title: Hello Azure, My Name is Pi
-Excerpt: >
+excerpt: >
   I’ve been working on a little project at home recently and I needed to get data from some remote sensors in to the